gronke/ansible-gitlab/README.md

 If you are running GitLab behind a reverse proxy, you may wish to terminate SSL at another proxy server or load balancer

+    gitlab_custom_server_config: 'listen [::]:80;'

+The line in `gitlab_custom_server_config` is added to the builtin nginx server configurtion.
+In this case nginx also listens to any IPv6 address.

+    real_ip_trusted_addresses: ['2001:db8::/32']

+Optional list of trusted proxy (for example when using a external proxy for SSL termination)

 ## Dependencies

 None.